XiaoFengLin123/cse-15l-lab-report1/lab1.md

 The absolute path to the working directory before the command was run: `/c/Users/capta/lecture1` When `cd` is used without arguments, the current working directory is changed to the home directory. which, in my case, it went to `/c/Users/capta`, which is my home directory
-To have no arguments means entering the `cd` command without any additional information.
+Having no arguments means entering the `cd` command without additional information.
 This performs the default operation of changing the directory to the user's home directory.
+There is no error in this case since if `cd` is not provided with any arguments, it changes the working directory to the user's home directory.